 Member, California Stormwater Quality Association

 Nick has substantial experience representing municipal clients on stormwater (MS4) regulation and compliance matters relating to the Clean Water Act and Porter-Cologne Water Quality Control Act.
-He represented a diverse group of 20 cities in Los Angeles County in litigation involving the 2012 Los Angeles County Stormwater Permit.
+He represented a diverse group of cities in Los Angeles County in litigation involving the 2012 Los Angeles County Stormwater Permit and then advised on the reissuance of the permit in 2021.

 Nick has been involved in drafting and negotiating agreements for major development and public works projects, including agreements between the City of Beverly Hills and the Los Angeles County Metropolitan Transportation Authority governing construction of the Purple Line Subway Extension.